marc-bernades/HPCFS/README.md

 To this extent, this DNS code supports numerical methods to simulate transcritical turbulent flows based on Peng-Robinson equation of state and high-pressure coefficients.

 The DNS can compute the tyical canonical geometries on a cartasian domain with potential to stretch on either direction.
 The current tests are:
-- 1D high-pressure sweep
+- 1D High-pressure sweep
-- 1D advective
+- 1D Advective
 - 2D TGV
 - 3D TGV (viscous and inviscid)
-- 2D mixing layer (also periodic version)
+- 2D Mixing layer (also periodic version)
+- 2D Vortex advection
+- 2D Lid-driven cavity
-- 2D channel flow
+- 2D Channel flow

 Nevertheless, the main purpose of this distribution is to replicate the results obtained on the numerical assessment benchmark (Kinetic-energy- and pressure-equilibrium-preserving schemes for real-gas turbulence in the transcritical regime, Bernades et al 2023, JCP).
 To this extent the test supplied with extensive documentation to mimic the results are based on the following, although the repositary contains the complete wide range of tests designed:
-- 1D advective
+- 1D Advective
 - 2D Mixing layer

 Furthermore, the user can implement any further test, providing that the new test dependant (name, initial conditions and any additional feature are correctly modelled).

 2. Discretization

-The solver is discretized on a cartesian grid (X,Y,Z) with uniform mesh with stretching functionality along each of the direction seperatly.
+The solver is discretized on a finite-difference second-order scheme on a cartesian grid (X,Y,Z) with uniform mesh with stretching functionality along each of the direction seperatly.
 The discretization has N inner grid points + 2 additional outer grid points which are used to set and adjust the boundary conditions (reference to the instruction guide).
 The main objective of the PhD is working on high-pressure turbulence, hence, within this environment the simulations are strongly susceptible to numerical instabilities due to the presence of nonlinear thermodynamic phenomena and large density gradients, which can trigger spurious pressure oscillations that may contaminate the solution and even lead to its divergence.
 Consequently, it is highly beneficial that the numerical schemes utilized, in addition to being kinetic-energy preserving (KEP), attain the so-called pressure-equilibrium-preservation (PEP) property.
 The numerical scheme utilized in this work has been developed specifically to be simultaneously KEP and PEP.
 The latter property is achieved by solving a pressure evolution equation.